SpyglassMC/Spyglass/README.md

 Please refrain from using `mocha --watch`, as it might interface with and break the snapshot testing.

+### Code style

+Tabs for indents, spaces for alignment.
+Except do not align things because the available tooling is unfortunately terrible.

 ### Test docs locally

 See [Jekyll's documentation](https://jekyllrb.com/docs/#instructions).

+## Credits

+The original Spyglass logo was provided by [BlackNight0315](https://github.com/BlackNight0315).
+The current logo is provided by [asd988](https://github.com/asd988).

 [eslint-extension]: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint